abhi3700/sol-playground/README.md

 // activate command
 $ source ~/.zprofile
 ```
 	1. Run the commands like `solana`, `solana-test-validator`.
-NOTE: all the blocks will be stored in `test-ledger/`.
+NOTE: all the blocks will be stored in `test-ledger/` [Better to delete after the localnet running is done].
 To shutdown this, press <kbd>ctrl+c</kbd> and then restart from the stopped block.
 ```
 ❯ solana-test-validator                                                       ⏎
 Ledger location: test-ledger